 If you have never been to the Peaks of Otter, Saturday, June 28th is a perfect time.
 It’s a wonderful area to plan a whole day around.
 Check out some of the actions below.

 Jun 28 – Peaks of Otter – Junior Ranger Activities – 9:00 am to 11:00 am – Peaks of Otter Nature Center Patio.
-Kids aged 3 to 14 are invited to join National Park Service Ranger for a fun activity to earn their Junior Ranger Badge. – Peaks of Otter Nature Center, Milepost 86, Blue Ridge Parkway – 540-586-4496
+Kids aged 3 to 14 are invited to join the National Park Service Ranger for a fun activity to earn their Junior Ranger Badge. – Peaks of Otter Nature Center, Milepost 86, Blue Ridge Parkway – 540-586-4496

 Jun 28 – Starry Starry Night at Peaks of Otter – 8:00 pm– Join National Park Volunteers Martin di Leggi and Alan Pipkin as they explore the night skies and constellations in the Flat Top Room of the Peaks of Otter Lodge.
 This will be followed in the dark by star gazing in a nearby field.
 Bring binoculars. – Peaks of Otter Amphitheater, Milepost 86, Blue Ridge Parkway – 540-586-4496

-Jun 28 – Night Hike at the Peaks of Otter – Following the Saturday evening program, join National Park Service Ranger for an evening of nighttime exploration.
+Jun 28 – Night Hike at the Peaks of Otter – Following the Saturday evening program, join the National Park Service Ranger for an evening of nighttime exploration.
 Bring a flashlight and wear sturdy shoes. – Peaks of Otter, Milepost 86, Blue Ridge Parkway – 540-586-4496